 Similar results are derived with the randomized rounding algorithm, with less sharp bounds due to the randomization process.
 We evaluate these rounding methods on a both synthetic and real-world datasets, showing good performance in comparison with standard linear optimization methods.

-The proofs of preparatory lemmas 2 and 5 are not included for space reasons, but can be found in the extended version of this work (Chevaleyre et al., 2013).
+The proofs of preparatory lemmas 2 and 5 can be found in appendix.

 2. Binary-Weighted Linear Classifiers